sudarshanasharma/udacity-devops-capstone/README.md

 ***

 <p>I developed a CI/CD pipeline for kubernetes microservices application with Rolling deployment.
-I opted for Rolling deployment instead of "Blue/Green", as this feature is already present in Kubernetes, and can be implemented by specifying strategy type as "RollingUpdate" in deployment specifications.  using  I developed Continuous Integration steps, such as typographical checking (aka “linting”).
-I also developed Continuous Deployment steps.
-These includes:</p>
+I opted for Rolling deployment instead of "Blue/Green", as this feature is already present in Kubernetes, and can be implemented by specifying strategy type as "RollingUpdate" in deployment specifications.
+The CI/CD pipeline also includes the steps, such as:</p>
 <ul>
+	<li>Typographical checking (aka “linting”)</li>
 	<li>Pushing the built Docker containers to the Docker repository</li>
-	<li>Deploying these Docker containers to a small Kubernetes cluster.
-For Kubernetes cluster I used AWS EKS.
-To deploy my Kubernetes cluster using Cloudformation.
-I ran these from Jenkins as an independent pipeline.</li>
+	<li>Deploying these Docker containers to a small Kubernetes cluster using AWS EKS</li>
 </ul>

 ***